 Nasrin’s voice rang out into the darkness, over the screams of the trapped.

 “Push away from the door!
 Push!
 On three!
 On three!”
 She sounded calm.
 Suri didn’t know how she did it.
-Suri was terrified, and her voice was filled with panic.
+Suri was terrified, and panic filled her voice.

 “One!”
 Nasrin called.
 Suri felt Nasrin brace herself.